joachimvandekerckhove/cogs106w25/doc/md/007-bash-scripting.md

 # Basic Scripting in Bash

 Bash scripting allows you to automate tasks and write powerful scripts using the Linux command line.
-Here's an introduction to basic Bash scripting concepts.

 ## Creating and Running a Script